BOARD OF DIRECTORS

 Throughout her professional and personal experiences, Jenna has grown to recognize the simple, and yet often difficult to find, components of our human experience that hold us all together: connection and genuine acceptance.
 She is passionate about helping to create opportunities for these things to take root as students and people navigate new spaces and challenging obstacles throughout their lives.

-Samuel Orley is an Investment Banking Associate at Greentech Capital, a sustainability-focused advisory firm.
+Samuel Orley is a Private Equity Associate at Ridgewood Infrastructure and previously served as an Investment Banking Associate at Greentech Capital, a sustainability-focused advisory firm.
 He graduated with Distinction from University of Michigan's Ross School of Business, where he served as Wolverine Support Network's Executive Director.
 During this time, the organization grew to 600+ students and received interest from students and administrators at 40+ universities across the country.

 In loving memory of his brother George, Sam is determined to transform the social stigmas, timing inconveniences and financial burdens often associated with mental health and help-seeking.
 At Ross, he participated in the Center for Positive Organizations' Magnify Immersion Program and as a panelist or keynote for various mental health-related events.
 He has served as a Member of Mental Health America's Collegiate Mental Health Innovation Council (CMHIC) and was the 2018 recipient of UM Depression Center's Student Mental Health Advocate Award and JED Foundation's Student Voice of Mental Health Award.